 Remember, these aren’t all hard and fast rules.
 If your name is on the common side but you love it regardless, you can still make it work.
 Author John Green certainly did.

-If you’ve decided on a pen name already, terrific.
+If you’ve already decided to use a pen name for any of the reasons we’ve discussed here, terrific.
 Just keep in mind there are a few legal things to know about pen names.

 And if you want one but haven’t yet chosen a pen name, read these tips on how to choose your pen name.